top of page

 Rather than rushing forward, this is a time to gently recalibrate.
 Ask yourself:

-What brought you peace and joy over the holidays?
+• What brought you peace and joy over the holidays?

-What left us feeling drained, overwhelmed, or disconnected?
+• What left us feeling drained, overwhelmed, or disconnected?

-What rhythms served our families or classrooms well?
+• What rhythms served our families or classrooms well?

 Rather than evaluating performance, this reflection focuses on returning to what really matters.
-It’s an invitation to trust that as we lean on the Lord, He will guide our decisions, routines, and relationships.

 Here are some practical ways to realign your focus as the year begins:

-Rebuild your routine with stability.
+• Rebuild your routine with stability.
 Having predictable sleep patterns, meals, and daily activities can help reduce anxiety and emotional stress-particularly for children who are neurodivergent or sensory-sensitive.
 The presence of gentle structure fosters a sense of safety and calm, whether preparing for school or continuing with homeschool rhythms.

-Support emotional well-being with regular check-ins.
+• Support emotional well-being with regular check-ins.
 It is possible that children are still processing a mix of emotions from the holiday season, such as excitement, disappointment, over stimulation, or grief.
 Make time in your day for them to share openly-at the dinner table, during play, or in one-on-one conversations.
 An individual's sense of security is increased when they know they are seen and heard.

-Encourage healthy, grace-filled habits.
+• Encourage healthy, grace-filled habits.
 Practicing simple, consistent habits, such as daily movement, nutritious meals, outdoor time, reducing screen time and remembering to be thankful in all circumstances can help restore well-being.
 It is not necessary for these to be perfect to be effective.
 If done with love and purpose, they have the potential to shape hearts and habits for a lifetime.

 In this season, it is not about doing more, but rather about returning to what truly matters.

-Preparing that meal for your family
+• Preparing a nourishing meal for your family

-Taking a short walk with your kids.
+• Taking a short walk with your children

-Turning off your phone earlier in the evening to protect your peace and presence.
+• Turning off your phone earlier in the evening to protect your peace and presence

-So, rather than striving or falling into guilt, choose to begin again with hope, truth, and a renewed desire to walk in obedience to the One who gives you daily breath and strength.
-Let every meal, every moment of care, every decision about rhythm and rest, be shaped by the question: “How can I honor God with this today?”
+So instead of striving relentlessly or falling into guilt, choose to begin again with clarity and purpose.
+Let each meal, each moment of care, and each decision about rhythm and rest be shaped by a simple question: How can I live today with intention?

 Comments